 Set clear expectations with virtual assistants.

-Make sure you discuss both yours and your virtual assistant’s expectations of working together.
-Be sure to include how work assignments will be handled, turnaround time, and communication during the assignment.
-Discuss how often you need to hear from your VA and how you prefer to communicate.
+When you work with a virtual assistant, make sure you discuss both yours and your virtual assistant’s expectations of working together.
+Be sure to include how work assignments will be handled, expected turnaround time, and how you’ll regularly communicate.
+If they’re handling project work be sure you set milestones for review during the assignment.
+Discuss how often you need to hear from your virtual assistant and how you prefer to communicate.

 Create an emergency plan.